 There are, of course, autobiographies, biographies, articles, and all sorts of scholarship on the Lindberghs.
 And, their life story is way, WAY beyond the scope of this simple musical muse.
 Suffice it to say that the charmed life of Charles and Anne was shattered by the kidnapping and subsequent death of their infant son in the 1930s.

-Alas, the Lindbergh name was again plastered over newspapers and newsreels all over the country.
-Sad this time.
+The Lindbergh name was again plastered over newspapers and newsreels all over the country.
+Alas, in sadness this time.

-Alas, again, Charles, a highly visible public advocate for keeping America out of Europe’s troubles in the years leading up to World War Two, had his reputation tarred by many (including Franklin Roosevelt in the White House and Woody Guthrie in song) as being a German sympathizer as well as an isolationist.
-Whereas Anne became renowned for her writing, Charles faded from public esteem during the war years although he did join the American forces once the war started and flew fifty missions in the Pacific Theater albeit as a civilian consultant rather than in the military.
+Alas again, Charles, a highly visible public advocate for keeping America out of Europe’s troubles in the years leading up to World War Two, had his reputation tarred by many (including Franklin Roosevelt in the White House and Woody Guthrie in song) as being a German sympathizer as well as an isolationist.
+Whereas Anne became renowned for her writing, Charles faded from public esteem during the war years although he did join the American forces once the war started.
+He flew on fifty missions in the Pacific Theater, albeit as a civilian consultant rather than in the military.

-And, at last, his early heroics were re-appreciated thanks to James Stewart in the way only movie magic can do.
+But, at least, Lindberg’s early heroics were re-appreciated thanks to James Stewart in the way only movie magic can do.

-But we still have the stories, the songs, and—most important to us—the ukuleles!
-So, gentle readers, we wind up this musing with a tune played on a genuine “Aero Uke,” not mine!
+But we still have the stories, the songs, and the ukuleles!
+So, gentle readers, we wind up this musical trifecta with a peek at a dance that reached a peak of popularity in the late 1920s.
+Some say it got its name from the popularity of Charles Lindberg at the time; Some say something else.
+But, it’s too good not to include–“The Lindy Hop.”
 Click or tap on the next image to be flown away, musically speaking.

-Stay safe, keep strumming, study up on local lore, stay grounded, and STAY TUNED!
+Stay safe, keep strumming, work on that footwork, understand world history, study up on local lore, stay grounded, and STAY TUNED!

 (As an aside, Alison’s mother was a Smithie, class of 1930, and remembered sharing a few classes with the then Anne Morrow.
 Small world . . .)